 - fresh coriander, mixed pickle achaar, lemon wedges, to garnish

 - Soak the dried lentils in a bowl with twice the amount of water for a minimum of an hour.
 If the soak time is skipped, simply cook the lentils for longer until soft.

 - In a pot on medium heat, sauté the onions and cumin seeds in oil until the onions begin to brown.

-- Then, add in the rest of the spices, ginger garlic paste, and tomatoes until they soften.
+- Then, add in the rest of the spices, ginger garlic paste, and diced tomatoes.
+Cook until the tomatoes soften.

 - Once the tomatoes are cooked, pour in the dal with about 3 cups of water and stir everything together.
 Cover the pot with a lid and allow it to simmer for 20 minutes, stirring every now and then and checking the water levels to see if it needs more liquid.

 - The dal is done once it is creamy and soft.
+The amount of water is based off of preference, it can be a bit soupy or close to dry.
 Take it off heat and add in a handful of chopped cilantro.
 Serve with rice or roti.

 Aromatic, rich, nutritious and just beautiful......perfect with fish spinach dinner and steamed rice.

 Super easy & super delicious

 I’m so glad!
 It’s a staple for me 🙂

 I love this recipe.
 Come back to it all the time, thank you very much <3

 Glad to hear that!